 But training doesn’t have to be reactionary.
 Existing employees are the ultimate resource for figuring out which learning gaps to fill.
 This information allows you to get ahead of those knowledge gaps and prevent a problem before it’s, well, a problem.

 First, survey existing employees and ask them about any training shortcomings they experienced when they first joined your company.
-Ask them what they wish they knew before getting into the role and about any struggles they’ve had.
-Take note of each response and highlight any repeat answers or themes.
+Ask them what they wish they knew before getting into the role and about their struggles.
+Take note of each response and highlight any repeated answers or themes.
 It’s also a good idea to talk to managers or department heads.
 Ask them about any shortcomings they notice in their team, or if recurring problems arise.

 For example, an employee survey or even casual conversation might show there’s a large amount of misunderstanding around recent sales goals.
 Businesses can turn this knowledge into a training course on the latest sales goals.